 Hey, good looking!

 Wireless router design has come a long way in the past few years.

-Much like digital TV set top boxes, wireless hubs and routers have undergone a transformation from ugly, grey, god-awful hunks of plastic into sleek, black, glossy pieces of design that look good sitting in a living room, or in any room with green LEDs gently blinking away.
+Much like digital TV set top boxes, wireless hubs and routers have undergone a style makeover - from ugly grey hunks of plastic to sleek, black, glossy pieces of design that look good sitting in almost any room with green LEDs gently blinking away.

-If you don't care a jot about performance, it's a tough call to make but both the BT Home Hub 3 and Virgin Media Super Hub take our fancy in the beauty stakes.
+If you don't care a jot about performance, it's a tough call to make, but both BT Home Hubs and the Virgin Media Super Hub take our fancy in the beauty stakes.

 Smart wireless switching

-Some broadband providers make a huge song and dance about it, the Sky Hub has "Smart switching technology", the Orange Bright Box has "Intelligent wireless", and the BT Home Hub 3, "Smart wireless".
+Some broadband providers make a huge song and dance about it: the Sky Hub has "Smart Signal switching technology", the EE Bright Box has "intelligent wireless", and the BT Home Hub has "smart wireless".

-In reality most routers offer the ability to carry out this task.
-TalkTalk and Virgin Media both call it something less glam such as "auto-switching".
+In reality most routers are capable of carrying out this task.
+TalkTalk and Virgin Media both call it something much less glam, like "auto-switching".

-The advantage for Sky, Orange and BT customers is that the option is either set by default or can be activated by pushing a button on the exterior of the router.
+The advantage for Sky, EE and BT customers is that the option is either set by default or can be activated by pushing a button on the exterior of the router.